omi-uulm/arm64_ipxe_netboot/README.md

 currently only works on arm64 machines

 ## Customize
-for direct chainloading (if your dhcp server doens't provide) edit
+for direct chainloading (if your dhcp server doesn't provide) edit
 ```
 compile_ipxe/chain.ipxe
 ```